[Review] Black Sword Hack – Ultimate Chaos Edition

 Oh, you’re still here?
 Okay, ummmm…

-Now why do I say that?
-The short answer is that you only ever get the basics in every category that makes up the structure of a roleplaying of this type, and everything else is left for you to do.
 I should explain, in Black Sword Hack, the game’s claim to being a game focused on “dark fantasy roleplaying … inspired by (but not limited to) the works of R.E.
 Howard, Michael Moorcock, Karl Edward Wagner’s Kane series, Fritz Leiber’s Lankhmar and Jack Vance’s Dying Earth books” is based on the descriptive material appearing in the endless series of lists scattered throughout the book.
-From character backgrounds, through the rules to create your unique setting, and even the sample scenarios themselves everything is about providing options… but not too many, a dozen or so at most, just enough to ensure that you keep the scope of the game on the dark fantasy style.
-I’m going to be critical here and say that lists don’t make a game, and this is a trap that I think too many games like Black Sword Hack fall into.
-They note the tropes of a genre and the use these descriptions to focus, and some ways limit, the game play to that style.
+From character backgrounds, through the rules to create your unique setting, and even the sample scenarios themselves everything in this ruleset is about providing options but not details (and in that regard, you don’t even get that many, a dozen or so options in each list – at most – just enough to ensure that you hopefully keep the scope of the game on its purported dark fantasy styling).
+I’m going to be critical here and say that lists don’t make a game, and this is a trap that I think too many games such as Black Sword Hack fall into.
+They note the tropes of a genre and then use these descriptions to focus, and many ways limit, the gameplay to that singular style.
+I would contend that while the heart of a setting such as the Young Kingdoms of Elric’s world does consist of some very obvious tropes and defined aspects, the fun derived from playing in this game actually comes from challenging these expectations rather than simply conforming to them.

 Is it too horrible for me to say all that?